Updated: Sep 21

 How long will it take to drive the Golden Circle Route?

 Driving the Golden Circle route would take about three hours of driving with no stops.
 So you could easily see all the sights on a day trip.
 If you are pushed for time then you could visit all three in about five hours.
 A full day would give you much more time at each stop and allow for a few additional stops along the way.
 Our preferred option though is to take two to three days and do the whole thing at a much more relaxed pace.

-If you hire a camper van or a motorhome then you will be able to stay the night at campgrounds.
+If you hire a motorhome or a campervan then you will be able to stay the night at the campgrounds.
 The advantages of this are many.
 Firstly you will be able to really appreciate your natural surroundings.
-If your trip to Iceland is in summer then you will be able to visit the sights out of hours without the tour bus crowds.
+Secondly, If your trip to Iceland is in summer, then you'll be able to visit the sights without the tour bus crowds.
 There is an excellent campsite in Þingvellir National Park right on the lake.
 It has great facilities including BBQ equipment in summer.
 There are also two further campsites within easy reach of the other two main sights.
 All are great options.

 If you choose to tent camp or motorhome camp then stock up on some shopping in Reykjavik.
 There are a few shops along the way but you will be much better served by visiting one of the larger supermarkets in the capital.
 Stock up on snacks and remember your BBQ coals if you are camping at the national park campground.

 There are several interesting additional stops along the way if you are driving the Golden Circle.
 You could visit the Hellisheiði Power Plant with its fascinating exhibition all about geothermal energy in Iceland.
 Don’t miss seeing the amazing Kerid Crater either with its brightly colored crater pool and surrounding red rock.
 You can also stop off at the Langjökull glacier for a spot of snowmobile riding.
 Adrenalin junkies might also like to go river rafting on the Hvita River.